mikemaccana/agave/README.md

 ### But what about future compatibility?

 Another concern may be naming or implementation conflicts - ie, another library or perhaps a new version of ES includes some other code that uses the same method name but does something different.
-Agave, like ES5 itself, uses very specific method naming.
+That said:

+ - __Agave allows you to prefix every method it provides__.
+Just start it with:

+    agave.enable(this, ‘av’);

+or the prefix of your choice to have all the methods prefixed with whatever string you like.

  - If your project already has a String.prototype.contains(), and it does something other than tell you whether a string contains a substring, you should consider many things, the least of which is whether you should use this library.
  - We track ES6 updates.
- - The small chance of a possible future change in implementation - fixable with a very short amount of work in this library in future, is a better price to pay than ugly, long code and with punctuation littered everywhere.
+ - The small chance of a possible future change in implementation - fixable with a very short amount of work in this library in future, is better than definitely ugly, long code now.

 ### Using Agave

 Agave is provided as an AMD module.
 You’d normally load it as a dependency for your own module, either in the browser or on node.js, using [RequireJS](http://requirejs.org/):

     define('yourmodulename', ['agave'], function () {
+      // Start Agave, tell it where our global is.
+Optionally you can also provide a prefix or your choice. agave.start(this);

-      // Your code here
+      // Your code here...

     })

+All the methods above are now avaiable.

 ### I’ve got stuff to add!